Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 - `extended_create_recovery` and `Cid(...)`: confirms that the recovery setup was triggered using a **CID-backed cloud recovery key**.
 - `store_metadata_aux: done!`: ensures that a corresponding visual challenge has been generated for secure user validation.
-- `map_friend_with_recovery_method` with a CID input: confirms correct linking between the cloud-stored token and the account’s recovery logic.
+- `map_friend_with_recovery_method` with a CID input: confirms correct linking between the cloud-stored token and the account's recovery logic.
 - `ActiveFriends` with the CID-based `KeyFriend`: confirms the friend registration is complete.
 - `threshold OK` and `execute_create_recovery : DONE`: confirms all recovery criteria were met and configuration finalized.